-Students who require extra support within the classroom are identified by teachers through the Student Services Commitee which comprises of the Principal, Head of Curriculum/Support Teacher Literacy and Numeracy, the Head of Special Education Services and the Guidance Officer.
+Students who require extra support within the classroom are identified by teachers through the Student Services Committee which comprises of the Principal, Head of Curriculum, Support Teachers Literacy and Numeracy, the Head of Special Education Services and the Guidance Officer.
 The committee meets regularly discussing new referrals and progress with currently identified students.

 Classroom teachers also differentiate the curriculum to cater for individual learning requirements.
 This can be done in numerous ways including changing the presentation of the lesson, the way in which work is completed, the assessment method and the assessment content.

 If you are a new enrolment to the school and your child has already been identified as requiring learning support or has had assessments by specialist services, it is very important that you inform the school so that appropriate support can be provided immediately.

 If you have any concerns regarding the progress of your child, please arrange an interview with your child’s classroom teacher who will in turn consult with the Student Services Committee if required.
 You are more than welcome to make an appointment through the school office to see the Head of Curriculum/Support Teacher Literacy and Numeracy.